-Writers who try to be perfect are less likely to get published because they never finish!
-Here are tips for overcoming perfectionism for writers from a full-time freelance writer who more often than not hits “send” before an article pitch is ready (I polish articles until they gleam, but am trigger happy with my pitches!).
+Writers who try to be perfect are less likely to get published because they never finish.
+Here’s how to overcome perfectionism for writers, from a full-time freelance writer who more often than not hits “send” before an article pitch is ready.
+I polish articles until they gleam, but am trigger happy with my pitches!

 “I went for years not finishing anything,” said Jong, author of Fear of Flying.
 “Because, of course, when you finish something you can be judged…I had poems that were re-written so many times I suspect it was just a way of avoiding sending them out.”

 1. Try to fail more often

 “One of my wishes for my students is that they should fail more often,” writes Ben-Shahar.
 “If they fail frequently, it means that they try frequently, that they put themselves on the line and challenge themselves.”
 To overcome perfectionism, keep reminding yourself that the most successful writers in history are the ones who failed the most.
 Your book, query, or proposal may not be perfect – but it exists.
 It may not get published – but you sent it out there.